almovidhussaini/babylonclone/x/epoching/README.md

 # Epoching

-ybtc implements [epoched
+Babylon implements [epoched
 staking](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-039-epoched-staking.md)
-to reduce and parameterize the frequency of updating the validator set in ybtc.
-This reduces the frequency of ybtc sending checkpoints to Bitcoin, thereby reducing ybtc's operation cost and its footprint on Bitcoin.
+to reduce and parameterize the frequency of updating the validator set in Babylon.
+This reduces the frequency of Babylon sending checkpoints to Bitcoin, thereby reducing Babylon's operation cost and its footprint on Bitcoin.

 In the epoched staking design, the blockchain is divided into epochs, each of which contains a fixed number of consecutive blocks.
 Messages that affect the